 What food groups does my child need?

 There are several food groups that are important for your child.
 These include fruit and vegetables, starchy foods, protein, dairy and fats and sugars.
-To know why each food group is important, which foods contain each source and how many portions of these your child should be having per day, check out this easy to use table.
+To know why each food group is important, which foods contain each source and how many portions of these your child should be having per day, check out this easy to use site.

 How can I encourage my kids to start eating more fruit and veggies?